Malto language

-Malto (Malto: /mjt/, /en/ MAL-toh) or Paharia (/pəˈhɑriə/ pə-HAR-ee-ə), or rarely Rajmahali, is a Northern Dravidian language spoken primarily in East India by the Malto people.
+Malto (Malto: /mjt/, /en/ MAL-toh) or Paharia (Malto: /mjt/, English: /pəˈhɑriə/ pə-HAR-ee-ə), or rarely Rajmahali (Malto: /mjt/), is a Northern Dravidian language spoken primarily in East India by the Malto people.

+Distribution

+Malto is a North Dravidian language spoken by the Malto or Maler people in Rajmahal Hills of western Jharkand and eastern Chhattisgarh, but also in West Bengal, Tripura and Orissa.